RforOperations2021/hw1_aruns2/README.md

 # hw1_aruns2

-The R Shiny project works on the inflation data from India.
+This R Shiny App looks at the inflation data of major Indian citites and conduct reactive Exploratory Data Analysis on the underlying data.
+Currently, the App supports:
+-